vijaykumar1710/deploy-war-readme/README.md

 # deploy-war-readme
 ## Guide: Hosting and Running .war File on Windows with NGINX Reverse Proxy

 This guide provides detailed instructions on how to host and run a `.war` file on a Windows machine using NGINX as a reverse proxy to route traffic from a specific domain to your application running on `localhost:8081`.
-The guide assumes you are using Java version 11 and MySQL Server (free community edition or paid version) as prerequisites.
+The guide assumes you are using Java version 11 and postgres sql
 ## Prerequisites

 - Windows operating system
 - Java Development Kit (JDK) 11 installed
-- MySQL Server (free community edition or paid version) installed
+- postgres sql / MySQL Server (free community edition or paid version) installed ( recommend use postgres )
 - NGINX installed

 ## Step 1: Installing Java Development Kit (JDK) 11